ropensci/eDNAjoint/README.md

 <img src="man/figures/logo.png" align="right" height="250" />
 <!-- badges: start --> <!-- badges: end -->

-The package *eDNAjoint* contains models useful for interpreting observations from paired eDNA and traditional surveys.
-The package runs a Bayesian model integrates these two data streams to jointly estimate parameters like the false positive probability of eDNA detection and expected catch rate at a site.
+The package *eDNAjoint* is useful for interpreting observations from paired eDNA and traditional surveys.
+The package runs a Bayesian model that integrates these two data streams to jointly estimate parameters like the false positive probability of eDNA detection and expected catch rate at a site.
 Optional model variations allow inclusion of site-level covariates that scale the sensitivity of eDNA sampling relative to traditional sampling, as well as estimation of catchability coefficients when multiple traditional gear types are used.
 Additional functions in the package facilitate interpretation of model fits.

 ## Installation